California Conforming Loan Limits

 VA – There are technically no limits to VA loans.
 There are only limits to how much the VA will guarantee.
 The VA will guarantee up to 25% of the loan amount for lenders in the event that you default on your loan.
 If you have full entitlement, you don’t have a home loan limit.

-USDA direct loans - borrowers are subject to area loan limits.
+USDA direct loans - Borrowers are subject to area loan limits.

 USDA guaranteed loans - Do not have a maximum loan limit, but the income and debt ratio caps will limit how much you can qualify for.
 Currently for Los Angeles County the loan limit is: $967,800